cs-sst/cs-sst.github.io/nivelle/publications/index.md

 If one applies Maslov's method on the reversed sequent calculus, one obtains a top-down resolution calculus.

-You may download [the thesis](proefschrift_proefschrift.pdf) if you promise to read it completely.
+You may download [the thesis](proefschrift_proefschrift.pdf) free of charge if you promise to read it completely.

 ## 1994